Book Recommendation System

 Capabilities

-• Serve warm users via collaborative filtering (ALS-only)
+• Serve warm users via ALS collaborative filtering

 • Serve cold users via subject embeddings and a Bayesian popularity prior